 That is the difference between frontcountry camping, backcountry and designated campsites, and dispersed camping.
 If you have any questions, leave a comment below.

 Written 2017.Disclosure: SectionHiker.com receives affiliate compensation from retailers that sell the products we recommend or link to if you make a purchase through them.
 When reviewing products, we test each thoroughly and give high marks to only the very best.
 Our reputation for honesty is important to us, which is why we only review products that we've tested hands-on.
 Our mission is to help people, which is why we encourage readers to comment, ask questions, and share their experiences on our posts.
 We are independently owned and the opinions expressed here are our own.

 Most Popular Searches

-- frontcountry camping
+- dispersed camping pa

-- what is front country camping
+- what does front country camping mean